Fillers

 Our facial fillers of choice

 Injectable hyaluronic acid (HA) is our filler material of choice.
-The reason we use hyaluronic acid is that its safe, long lasting and reversible.
-Hyaluronic acid is a structural molecule that we have present naturally in our skin and connective tissue.
-The gel can be reproduced in the lab, and manufactured into a range of physical characteristics – from thick gels that are firm, like cement, to thin gels that are almost like water – and everything in between.
-This means we can chose from a range of gels, depending on the area we are treating and what we want to achieve.
+The reason we use hyaluronic acid is that it’s safe, long lasting and reversible.
+Hyaluronic acid is a structural molecule that is naturally present in our skin and connective tissue.
+The gel can be reproduced in the lab and manufactured into a range of physical characteristics, from thick gels that are firm, like cement, to thin gels that are almost like water, and everything in between.
+This means we can choose from a range of gels, depending on the area we are treating and what we want to achieve.

 The risk of adverse reaction to hyaluronic acid filler is approximately 1 in 1000.
-This typically doesn’t happen immediately following treatment: characteristically if this happens it is several months after treatment and results in the filler turning hard or lumpy.
-If this happens, it is necessary to remove the filler – which can be achieve by injecting a dissolving agent.
+This typically doesn’t happen immediately following treatment: characteristically, if this happens, it is several months after treatment and results in the filler turning hard or lumpy.
+If this happens, it is necessary to remove the filler, which can be achieved by injecting a dissolving agent.

 When dealing with cosmetic treatments for the face, whether lip fillers or a dermal filler for fine lines, it is always essential to think of “what happens if things go wrong”, and it is essential to have a get-out-of-jail card.
 Hyaluronic acid dermal fillers give you that peace of mind.

-Juvederm Voluma – which is one of the most popular products we use – is now licensed to last up to two years.
-Our advice is that when you achieve an optimal correction, you may chose to have a touch up around 18 months later to maintain the result, although top-ups typically involve smaller volumes.
+Modern hyaluronic acid fillers can last up to two years (and occasionally even longer).
+Our advice is that when you achieve an optimal correction, you may choose to have a touch-up around 18 months later to maintain the result, although top-ups typically involve smaller volumes.

 What can facial fillers do for you?